rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-18-companies.md

 help them.
 We are looking to formalize this support into an option for interested companies this year.

-A great examples from 2013 is [SoundCloud](http://blog.soundcloud.com/2013/07/19/rails-girls-summer-of-code-welcoming-nicole-and-laura), who sponsored RGSoC, and provided coaching resource for one student team at their Berlin developer office.
+A great example from 2013 is [SoundCloud](http://blog.soundcloud.com/2013/07/19/rails-girls-summer-of-code-welcoming-nicole-and-laura), who sponsored RGSoC, and provided coaching resource for one student team at their Berlin developer office.